MoyanZitto/keras-cn/docs/backend.md

 ```python
 stop_gradient(variables)
 ```
-英文原句：“Returns `variables` but with zero gradient with respect to every other
+Returns `variables` but with zero gradient with respect to every other variables.
-    variables.”

 ###rnn
 ```python